livchits/muvis-api/README.md

 ## Use of the project

-The API can be test at this URL: https://afternoon-hollows-27883.herokuapp.com/api/
+The API can be use at this URL: https://muvis-api.herokuapp.com/api/

 To install it in your own server, you have to clone this repositorie: